blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/maven.md

 ## Overview

-[solution_name] has two detectors for Maven:
+[solution_name] has three detectors for Maven:

-* Maven Pom detector
+* Maven CLI
-* Maven Parse detector
+* Maven Wrapper CLI

-## Maven Pom detector
+* Maven Project Inspector

-The Maven Pom detector discovers dependencies of Maven projects.
+## Maven CLI

-The Maven Pom detector attempts to run on your project if it finds a pom.xml file in the source directory (top level).
+The Maven CLI detector discovers dependencies of Maven projects by executing mvn commands.

-The Maven Pom detector also requires either mvnw or mvn:
+The Maven CLI detector attempts to run on your project if it finds a pom.xml file in the source directory (top level).
+It requires either mvnw or mvn:

 1. [solution_name] looks for mvnw in the source directory (top level).
 You can override this by setting the Maven path property.
 If not overridden and not found:
 1. [solution_name] looks for mvn on $PATH.

-The Maven Pom detector runs `mvn dependency:tree` to get a list of the project's dependencies and then parses the output.
+The Maven CLI detector runs `mvn dependency:tree` to get a list of the project's dependencies and then parses the output.
 [solution_name] assumes the output of this command will be in Maven's default logging format.
 Customizations of Maven's logging format can break [solution_name]'s parsing.

 Scope inclusion/exclusion is performed during the parsing of the output of the `mvn dependency:tree` command.